 The Trust has a responsibility to ensure that any donation paid has been spent efficiently and effectively on the purpose/s intended and that all conditions associated with a donation have been met.
-Donations are audited each year.
-Those organisations that are sent an accountability audit form will need to complete the form, provide copies of any invoices relating to the project and a copy of their annual accounts for the relevant period.
+A random selection of donations are audited each year.
+Those organisations selected, will be sent an accountability report to complete and return with relevant evidence of expenditure.

 Does the Trust fund operating costs?